-By way of background, you might appreciate a quick snapshot of the role of parliamentary standing committees.
-Our primary role is to scrutinise the process and practice of government so, for those of you who like the theory of democracy, this is part of the separation of powers whereby Parliament has a means for scrutinising the functions of the Executive.
-The standing committee processes for the Legislative Assembly are relatively new.
-They were agreed to in the previous Parliament, but they were not instituted, so the process that we are now seeing is being put in place for the first time in the current Parliament.
-Therefore, it is a fairly new process, but this committee has, for example, already conducted the inquiry into the Bellevue toxic waste disaster in February of last year and reported with two volumes of reports to the Parliament on that issue.
+Parliamentary standing committees scrutinise the process, practice and conduct of government so, for those of you who like the theory of democracy, this is part of the separation of powers whereby Parliament has a means for scrutinising the functions of the Executive.
+The standing committee processes for the Legislative Assembly were revised in the previous Parliament, and instituted the first time in the current Thirty-Sixth Parliament, which commenced on 1 May 2001.

-Standing committees, therefore, make recommendations and findings.
-Part of the standing orders of the Parliament is that when this committee makes a recommendation or finding to the House, the Government - that is, the member holding executive responsibility, a minister - has responsibility for responding to the committee's recommendations or findings and detailing to the Parliament what responses the Executive of Government are going to make in relation to the parliamentary committee's work.
-So it is a check and balance.
+Standing committees make findings and recommendations to government.
+Part of the standing orders of the Parliament assert that when a committee makes a recommendation or finding to the House, the Government - that is, the member holding executive responsibility, a Minister - has responsibility for responding to the committee's recommendations or findings and detailing to the Parliament what responses the Executive of Government are going to make in relation to the parliamentary committee's work.
+So it is, in effect, a check and balance on government.

 All committees have a broad portfolio responsibility and deal with annual reports, regulations, legislation and any other matters referred to them by the House.
-Broadly, our areas of responsibility cover everything except health, education and justice, which are dealt with by three separate standing committees.
-As I said, I am the chairperson of the committee, John Day is the deputy chair and the other members are John Bowler, Bernie Masters and Mick Murray who has just joined us.
+Broadly, the Economics and Industry Standing Committee's (the Committee) areas of responsibility cover everything except health and education, and community development and justice, which are dealt with by two other standing committees bearing those names.
+Committees such as this are perfect for trying to solve long-term problems.

+I am the chairperson of this committee, the Hon John Day is the deputy chair and the other members are John Bowler, Bernie Masters and Mick Murray.